WHO WE ARE

 Based on the success of the Facebook Take Your Kids to Work Day Event the year prior, we came back as vendors.
 We demo-ed our prior year's robot taught EV3 and SmartGurlz in scheduled classes.
 (Note: this was before pandemic)

 Our Face Shield Initiative, amid the coronavirus pandemic, was our most impactful initiative to date.
 We designed our own Face Shields using our design experience and donated 5,000 face shields to underserved hospitals, businesses, and retirement homes.

 To continue in inspiring STEM in our community during quarantine, we taught our first annual virtual summer camps.
 The camps were successful, and we made became friends with our students!

 Story's not done yet

-I'm Adithya Narayan, and I am currently a Junior at the Stanford Online High School.
-I mostly work on the business team, but occasionally dabble in programming.
+I'm Adithya Narayan, and I am currently a senior at Stanford Online High School.
+I am the business lead.
 Aside from robotics, I have a passion for playing tennis, chess, eating food, and most importantly, sleeping whenever possible.

-Hello, I'm Alec Petridis, a sophomore at Gunn High School.
+Hello, I'm Alec Petridis, a junior at Gunn High School.
 I am part of the programming team, and enjoy writing software.
 Outside of the team, I also do penetration testing and security research.